wholesomevalue/valueblog/content/posts/naked.md

 ### Elusive Buy-ins

 - Are we approaching _infinite stupidity_ yet?
 Yes, we are, let me introduce to you the _elusive Buy-In_:
-- `Buy-Ins` - are MMs who receive a `FTRs` (Failed-to-Receives, aka IOUs) invokes when the they *REALLY* wants the shares owed to them...
+- `Buy-Ins` - are what MMs who received `FTRs` (Failed-to-Receives, aka IOUs) instead of real shares invoke when the they *REALLY* wants the real shares owed to them...
 - This however, is rarely invoked in practice - in the same way why states don't assasinate each other's head of states, MMs don't invoke Buy-Ins for fear of retribution, and:
   - MM's clients doesn't know that they're actually holding `IOU`s
   - The `Continuous Net Settlement` Service, in an ingenious way (whether intentionally designed or not), assigns highest priority to FTRs, therefore people with FTRs actually get delivery of real shares the next EOD or 2 arrives (e.g. via other brokers or SBP) - whats the point of upsetting SugarDaddy when we just wait a few days before actual delivery?